The Chemical Brothers: 1995–1998: Exit Planet Dust and Dig Your Own Hole

-During the 1995 Glastonbury Festival, Rowlands and Simons had another conversation with Noel Gallagher.
-Gallagher told them how much he liked Exit Planet Dust, and asked if he could sing on a future track, similar to the way Tim Burgess had worked on "Life Is Sweet".
+During the 1995 Glastonbury Festival, Noel Gallagher had told them how much he liked Exit Planet Dust, and asked if he could sing on a future track, similar to the way Tim Burgess had worked on "Life Is Sweet".
 They did not think much of the offer at the time, given how busy Gallagher would be with the release of Oasis' (What's the Story) Morning Glory?, plus the complexities of dealing with each other's record companies.
 However, the duo later worked on a track they thought would benefit from a vocal.
 They sent Gallagher a tape of what they had done so far.
 He worked on it overnight, and left a message early next morning that he was ready to record it.
 The track was called "Setting Sun" and was finally released in October 1996.
-It entered the UK charts at the top, giving the duo their first ever Number One single.
+It entered the UK chart at the top, giving the duo their first ever No. 1 single.
 "Setting Sun" was backed by a longer instrumental version, and also a new track "Buzz Tracks", which was not much more than a DJ tool.
 The three remaining members of the Beatles' lawyers later wrote to the Chemical Brothers, mistakenly claiming they had sampled "Tomorrow Never Knows".
 Virgin Records hired a musicologist to prove they did not sample the song.

 In 1996, Live at the Social Volume 1 was released by Heavenly Records, which became the Chemical Brothers' first mix CD (excluding Xmas Dust Up, a free album that came in a 1994 issue of NME).
 It was also the duo's first live album (excluding the EP Live 05).

 In March 1997, the Chemical Brothers released the second track from their forthcoming album.
-"Block Rockin' Beats" went straight to No. 1 in the UK, possibly thanks, this time, to its Schoolly D vocal sample and re-working of the bass-line from 23 Skidoo's single "Coup".
+"Block Rockin' Beats" contained a Schoolly D vocal sample and re-working of the bass-line from 23 Skidoo's single "Coup".
 The NME named it "Single of the Week" and said: "It throbs like your head might if you had just done a length underwater in a swimming pool full of amyl."
 It later won them a Grammy Award for Best Rock Instrumental Performance.